Pilot projects: Digital therapeutic experiments

 Remote rehabilitation of musculoskeletal disorders

 Musculoskeletal disorders often involve a fear of movement, inhibiting patients’ functional capacity and quality of life.
 However, successful rehabilitation depends on self-motivated exercise.
-The pilot project uses digital therapy, which has been shown to significantly reduce fear of movement.
-The aim is to support chronic pain management for patients with musculoskeletal disorders and reduce their fear of movement, while improving their quality of life and ability to cope with the demands of daily life.
+The pilot project used digital therapy, which has been shown to significantly reduce fear of movement.
+The aim of the pilot was to support the management of chronic pain in patients with musculoskeletal disorders and to reduce their fear of mobility, while improving their quality of life and ability to cope with the demands of daily life.

 Project implemented by: Live Foundation, Jori Reijula